-The Final Comprehensive Project is the final test of a student's ability to integrate a wide range of knowledge, understanding and skills in a quasi - professional manner.
-It is essentially aimed at testing the comprehensiveness, sensitivity, as well as creativity in approach towards an environmental design solution.
+The Final Comprehensive Project serves as the ultimate assessment of a student's capability to integrate diverse knowledge, understanding, and skills in a quasi-professional manner.
+Its primary objective is to evaluate the comprehensiveness, sensitivity, and creativity in approaching an environmental design solution.
+Essentially, it tests the student's ability to create a well-rounded and effective design solution.